restaumatic/bambik/README.md

 ## Profunctor optics

-Profunctor optics [PO] provides a way of encoding optics (adapters, lenses, prisms, affine traversals, traversals etc) whose advantage over alternative encodings (explicit/concrete encoding, van Laarhoven encoding [LAAR] and existential encoding [EXIST-OPTICS]) is its inherent composability, both in terms of categorical composition as well as the ability to combine different types of optics e.g. lenses with prismes etc.
+Profunctor optics [PO] provides a way of encoding optics (adapters, lenses, prisms, affine traversals, traversals etc) whose advantage over alternative encodings (concrete encoding, van Laarhoven encoding [LAAR] and existential encoding [EXIST-OPTICS]) is its inherent composability, both in terms of categorical composition as well as the ability to combine different types of optics e.g. lenses with prismes etc.

 For fixed types `a`, `b`, `s` and `t`, a function
 ```haskell